Oritsé Williams: 2006–2013: JLS

 In 2007, Williams and his brother came up with a "grand plan" to cure their mother's MS. His brother was studying to be a scientist to find a cure for the condition, whilst Williams was going to back him up through his love of music.
 Williams then set up a boy band called UFO ("Unique Famous Outrageous") with Aston Merrygold, Marvin Humes and JB Gill.
 In 2008, UFO auditioned for the fifth series of The X Factor, but changed their name to JLS ("Jack the Lad Swing") as there was already a rock band called UFO.
 JLS made it all the way to the final, finishing as runners-up behind Alexandra Burke.

 Since being on The X Factor, JLS have sold over 10 million records worldwide and had four UK top three albums and five UK number-one singles.
 They have also won five MOBO Awards and two BRIT Awards.
 In September 2010, they launched a range of condoms called "Just Love Safe".
 In February 2011, they teamed up with Burke to release a clothing range.

 On 24 April 2013, JLS made the announcement that they would split after the release of their fifth album, Goodbye – The Greatest Hits.
 In a statement, they said: "We wanted to make sure that you heard it from the four of us, that we have decided to bring our time as a band to an end."
 When they appeared on Alan Carr: Chatty Man to discuss splitting up, Williams remained silent at first whilst bandmates Merrygold, Humes and Gill spoke, but he finally broke down in tears and had to be comforted by Humes.

 2013–present: Life after JLS

 Stepping Out

-In August and September 2013, Williams and his then-girlfriend Aimee Jade "AJ" Azari took part in the ITV dancing show Stepping Out, reaching the final against Brian McFadden and his wife Vogue.
-Williams and Azari went on to win the series on 28 September 2013.
+In August and September 2013, Williams took part in the ITV dancing show Stepping Out, reaching the final against Brian McFadden and his wife Vogue.
+Williams went on to win the series on 28 September 2013.